A Day in The Life

 “The busiest time of the year is really all year round!
 But perhaps a particularly busy time is between July and November.
 During this time we harvest our crops, which of course is going to be a significant task and following this we begin autumn drilling – which is when crops are planted into the ground ready for next year, at which point the process begins again!

-“I’m really proud to be the Estates Manager for Great Oakley Estates.
+“I’m really proud to be the Farm Manager for The Great Oakley Estates.
 I get real excitement from helping the estate move forward in a progressive manner and ensuring it is successful and profitable, so that it may maintain its existence for many years to come.
 I think in these modern times its essential for any agricultural business, but estates in particular, to adapt and we do our best to be prepared for any changes that may come our way.”

-Saltby Estate & Dairy Farm
+Estate & Dairy Farm